Releases¶

 version: 0.0.7

-This deployment manifest will require that a BOSH release with the name zookeeper and version 0.0.7 be already uploaded to your BOSH environment.
+This deployment manifest will require that a BOSH release with the name zookeeper

-Upload Releases
+Upload Releases¶

-You can manually upload a BOSH release using the bosh upload-release command:
+You can manually upload a BOSH release using the bosh upload-release

 > bosh upload-release https://bosh.io/d/github.com/cppforlife/zookeeper-release?v=0.0.7

-This URL must ultimately resolve to a file originally produced by the bosh create-release command.
+command.
 Later in the Ultimate Guide to BOSH you will learn how to create and publish your own BOSH releases.

-Approximately, bosh upload-release https://url/to/someone-else-release-1.2.3.tgz is similar to using a package manager to install a pre-created package, such as Debian apt-get install someone-elses-package.
+is similar to using a package manager to install a pre-created package, such as Debian apt-get install someone-elses-package

-A distinction is that bosh upload-release only populates the external BOSH release into our BOSH environment; it does not unpack the release into any running deployment instances.
-We do not use a newly uploaded BOSH release until we run bosh deploy.
+only populates the external BOSH release into our BOSH environment; it does not unpack the release into any running deployment instances.
+We do not use a newly uploaded BOSH release until we run bosh deploy

-So perhaps bosh upload-release is more similar to copying an upstream Debian package into your own Debian package cache, and bosh deploy is similar to running apt-get install against your own package cache.
+is more similar to copying an upstream Debian package into your own Debian package cache, and bosh deploy

-Automatically Upload Releases
+Automatically Upload Releases¶

-A wonderful feature of a base BOSH deployment manifest can be to include the specific details for bosh deploy to discover and install the version that is required.
+to discover and install the version that is required.
 This reduces the additional steps for an operator to bootstrap a new system or upgrade an existing deployment.
-They can simply run bosh deploy.
-Any missing releases will be automatically fetched and installed into the BOSH environment.
+They can simply run bosh deploy

 releases: